-If an unqualified distinct type name is specified, DB2 searches the SQL path to resolve the collection name for the distinct type.
+If an unqualified distinct type name is specified, DB2 searches the SQL path to resolve the schema name for the distinct type.

-For data types that have a length, precision or scale attribute, you can specify a value or use a set of empty parentheses.
+For data types that have a length, precision, or scale attribute, you can specify a value or use a set of empty parentheses.

 - Empty parentheses indicate that DB2 ignores the attribute when determining whether the data types match. - If you use a specific value for a length, precision, or scale attribute, the value must exactly match the value that was specified (implicitly or explicitly) in the CREATE FUNCTION statement. - If length, precision, or scale is not explicitly specified, and empty parentheses are not specified, the default attributes of the data type are implied.
-For more information on the default attributes see "CREATE TABLE" on page 340.
+For example: